We love to plant tomatoes in our garden in the spring.

 - Peel and crush garlic cloves and dice.

 - Add all the ingredients to your crock pot.

 - Cook on low for 6-8 hours.

-When the sauce is mounded up on a spoon, it is ready.
-Check taste for seasonings and adjust salt and pepper or sugar as necessary.
+When the sauce mounds up on a spoon, it is ready.
+Taste test for seasonings and adjust salt and pepper or sugar to preference.